gibbok/animatelo/README.md

 Animate.js is a bunch of cool, fun, and cross-browser animations for you to use in your projects.
 Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.

-This is a porting to Web Animation API of the fabulous [animate.css](https://github.com/daneden/animate.css).
+This is a porting to Web Animation API of the fabulous [animate.css](https://github.com/daneden/animate.css) project.

 # What is Web Animations API?
 Web Animations API is a new JavaScript API for driving animated content on the web.

 Web Animations unlocks features previously only usable declaratively, and exposes powerful, high-performance animation capabilities to developers.